Leeb16/public-API-requests/README.md

-# public-API-requests
+## public-API-requests
- Module 5 Project
+#Module 5 Project

+Personal style changes to the project include:

 Changed the body background colour.
 Made the h1 header a larger font size.